Spinach Smoothie Recipe

 4. BOTTLED WATER: Purified water or filtered water is better than tap water.

-- If you want to make this smoothie more creamy, add some avocado and almond milk.
+- Make it more creamy?
+If you want to make this smoothie more creamier just by adding some avocado, with some almond milk.

-- For additional calcium?
+- And, for additional calcium?
 Add plain or vanilla yogurt to keep you feeling fuller longer.

 1. Can we taste the spinach?
 No, the spinach is completely hidden.
 It is sweet and delicious.